codeworth-gh/KLO/End-of-Work/languages/he-IL-test/space.md

 provideEvidenceForCaringForFamily
 When leaving Israel for caring for a family member, need to provide evidence to claim rights.

-# EndOfWork/Recommendations/canReportToThePolice
-canReportToThePolice
-This case involves a criminal activity by the employer.

 # EndOfWork/Recommendations/applyForWorkAccident
 applyForWorkAccident
 Apply to the Israeli National Insurane claiming work accident